circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 **_Device Additions_**

-More devices, and types of devices will be added on at later dates.
+If you have a device that isn't listed, you can use the file titled `get_device_info.py` to get the information for the device, and send that information to jake@circuitspecialists.com and I can guess at the parameters for compatibility.

 To add a device yourself, place the device definitions and functions following the current structure as seen in "/Power Supplies/*.py", or "Electronic Loads/*.py" in the Power Supplies folder, then add the import/instantiation into powersupply.py or electronicload.py, whichever type of device you are adding along with the specs neccesary to interact with device.